Self-interacting quantum electron: Conclusion

 Then:

 1. Dynamical variables are in fact the generators of the group of symmetry and their non-commutative character is only a consequence of the curvature of the group manifold \cite{G}.
-State-dependent realization of $SU(N)$ generators as vector fields on $CP(N-1)$ evidently reveals the non-trivial global geometry of $SU(N)$ and it coset sub-manifold \cite{Le2,Le4}.
+State-dependent realization of $SU(N)$ generators as vector fields on $CP(N-1)$ evidently reveals the non-trivial global geometry of $SU(N)$ and its coset sub-manifold \cite{Le2,Le4}.

-2. Attempts ``to return" in the Minkowski space-time (after second quantization) from the Schr\"odinger's configuration space is successful for statistical aims but they are contradictable on the fundamental level of single quantum particle (which without any doubt does exist!) and therefore should be revised.
-In fact initially one should \emph{delete global space-time} by transition to ``co-moving frame" and after virtual infinitesimal displacement of generalized coherent state (GCS) of electron \emph{to restore state-dependent local dynamical space-time}.
+2. Attempts ``to return" in the Minkowski space-time (after second quantization) from the Schr\"odinger's configuration space is successful for statistical aims but they are not consistent on the fundamental level of a single quantum particle (which without any doubt does exist!) and therefore should be revised.
+In fact initially one should \emph{delete global space-time} by transition to a ``co-moving frame" and after virtual infinitesimal displacement of the generalized coherent state (GCS) of the electron \emph{to restore state-dependent local dynamical space-time}.

-3. The physically correct transition from quantum to classical mechanics arose as a serious problem immediately after the formulation of ``wave mechanics" of Schr\"odinger \cite{Sch2}.
-The failure to build stable wave packet for single electron from solutions of linear PDE's lead to statistical interpretation of the wave function.
-The further progress in the theory of non-linear PDE's like sin-Gordon or KdV renewed generally the old belief in possibility to return to non-singular quantum particles \cite{Rajaraman}.
+3. The physically correct transition from quantum to classical mechanics arose as a serious problem immediately after the formulation of the wave mechanics of Schr\"odinger \cite{Sch2}.
+The failure to build stable wave packet for single electron from solutions of linear PDE's led to the probabilistic interpretation of the wave function.
+Further progress in the theory of non-linear PDE's like sin-Gordon or KdV renewed generally the old belief in the possibility to return to non-singular quantum particles \cite{Rajaraman}.

-The revision mentioned above (see point (2)) proposed here intended to derive new non-linear quantum equations for self-interacting non-local electron.
-Notice, that new field equations could not contain \emph{arbitrary potential} as it was in the case of Schr\"odinger or Dirac equations.
+The revision mentioned above (see point (2)) proposed here is intended to derive new non-linear quantum equations for a self-interacting nonlocal electron.
+Notice that new field equations could not contain an arbitrary potential as it was in the case of Schr\"odinger or Dirac equations.
 This potential should be generated by the spin/charge self-interaction.
-One of the consistent way is to use quasi-linear field PDE's following from conservation law that has been already discussed \cite{Le1,Le2,Le3,Le4,Le5,Le6}.
-It is provided by state-dependent local non-Abelian ``chiral" gauge field acting on $CP(3)$ as a tangent vector fields.
+One of the consistent prosedure is to use quasi-linear field PDE's following from the conservation laws that has been already discussed \cite{Le1,Le2,Le3,Le4,Le5,Le6}.
+It is provided by a state dependent local non-Abelian ``chiral" gauge field acting on $CP(3)$ as a tangent vector field.